Welcome to PSHCEE

 Key Stage 4 Curriculum

 Year 11 – When students return from work experience they complete a review and a personal statement which contribute to the college application process.
-After Christmas they return and learn vital skills in first aid and revision.
+After Christmas they return and learn vital skills in first aid before having supervised revision time.